 Nguyễn Xuân Long.

 Therefore, "XuanLong Nguyen" is used in my English publications.
-Moreover, the first name is "Long" for short.
+Furthermore, the first name is Long for short.

 Former PhD students and postdocs

 - Rayleigh Lei PhD Stats 2022;

 Postdoctoral fellow, University of Washington

 Postdoctoral fellow, SAMSI and Duke University

 Postdoctoral fellow, Duke University; now Senior Researcher at AT&T Labs

 - Mikhail Yurochkin PhD Stats 2018; Research scientist, IBM Research, Cambridge, MA and MIT-IBM Watson AI Lab